finarly/Notes/Complete/DataBricks_Associate.md

 At this layer you are providing clean foundational data that enables self service, and serves as the source of analysts, Data Engineers, and Data Scientists to create their projects.
 This is layer should provide an "Enterprise VIew".

 Quality summary:
-- Reduces data storage complexity, latency, and redundency
+- Reduces data storage complexity, latency, and redundancy
 - Optimises ETL throughput and analytic query performance
 - Preserves grain of original data (without aggregation)
 - Eliminate duplicate records